XiangXu/LeeCode/reverse_integer.md

 ## First Solution

 If the given integer has only one digit, then we can just return it.
-Use a boolean to track weather the given integer is a minus number or not.
+Use a boolean to track weather the given integer is a negative number or not.
 Use a integer list to store all the numbers.
 Use %10 to get last digit.
 Use /10 to get rest digits.